napsy/chimera/README.md

 - `CHIMERA_USE_LLM=1` (optional): Auto-trigger the LLM path when pressing Enter in the URL field.

 The request payload matches the OpenAI Chat Completions schema.
 The system prompt instructs the model to emit a complete HTML document; the scraped data is supplied as a single user message.
 Responses are expected in the `choices[0].message.content` field.
+Chimera persists LLM settings to `~/.config/chimera/settings.json`; updates made in the UI become the new default unless overridden by environment variables.
 If the LLM returns a rate-limit (HTTP 429), Chimera automatically falls back to the scraped view and switches subsequent link navigations to template mode until you manually trigger LLM Compose again.
 The assistant re-styles the page but must not summarise or drop content; all sections, wording, and links from the scrape are preserved in the generated HTML.